 - Excessive power draw: If connected equipment demands more power than the supply can safely deliver, the protection mechanism activates.

-- Aging power supply: As power supplies degrade, efficiency decreases, which can trigger false overload signals.
+- Ageing power supply: As power supplies degrade, efficiency decreases, which can trigger false overload signals.

-- Short-circuit or internal faults: A failing components within the supply can mistakenly signal an overload condition.
+- Short-circuit or internal faults: A failing component within the supply can mistakenly signal an overload condition.

 - Insufficient power capacity: If additional parts are added without considering the power supply’s maximum power rating, the overload protection will engage.